-Companies want to stay relevant and innovative and often look at other successful companies, hot industry trends or new shiny products for inspiration.
+Companies want to stay relevant and innovative and often look at other successful companies, hot industry trends, or new shiny products for inspiration.

-What Is a Customer Need?
+- What a Customer Needs Analysis Is

 A customer need is a motive that prompts a customer to buy a product or service.
 Ultimately, the need is the driver of the customer's purchase decision.
 Companies often look at the customer need as an opportunity to resolve or contribute surplus value back to the original motive.

 An example of customer need takes place every day around 12:00 p.m.
 This is when people begin to experience hunger (need) and decide to purchase lunch.
-The type of food, the location of the restaurant and the amount of time the service will take are all factors to how individuals decide to satisfy the need.
+The type of food, the location of the restaurant, and the amount of time the service will take are all factors to how individuals decide to satisfy the need.

-Below are the most common types of customer needs -- most of which work in tandem with one another to drive a purchasing decision.
+Below are the most common types of customer needs — most of which work in tandem with one another to drive a purchasing decision.

-15 Most Common Types of Customer Needs
+16 Most Common Types of Customer Needs